ROJAY'S ART GALLERY: Welcome to my private gallery. This is a select sampling of my work as it has progressed over the years, and

 Second in a series of superhero drawings, drawn on the back of the

 Aquaman page.
-Check out Thor's arms (the crooked left one) in
+Check out Thor's arms (the crooked left one) as compared to his tree-trunk legs.
+He's really improved his physique since

 the mid 70s.
 Felts, pencil crayons and crayolas on cardboard.